“I couldn’t go a day without working out. I panicked when I ate at restaurants. And I despised my body."

 Q. What’s the best way to get my loved one to see you?

 A. If you think a loved one may be resistant to getting help, schedule a session with me yourself first.
 Then we can strategize approaches together.
-Since I have extensive personal experience with my own eating disorder, many potential eating disorder clients feel immediately connected to me and my experience, and do not have as much trouble committing to coaching as they have to methods of help in the past.
+Since I have extensive personal experience with my own eating disorder, many potential eating disorder clients feel immediately connected to me and my experience, and do not have as much trouble committing to help as they have to methods of help in the past.

 Q. Do you work with the families of individuals suffering from eating disorders?